Runs the callback function and tracks its reactive dependencies.

 This function is the synchronous variant of effect.
 It will re-execute after every fine grained change, even if they occur in immediate succession.

-should therefore be considered a low level primitive, for most use cases effect should be the right tool instead.Example:
+syncEffectshould therefore be considered a low level primitive, for most use cases effect should be the right tool instead.Example:

-function should be called in order to clean up the effect when you no longer need it, otherwise the effect will keep running forever:
+syncEffectreturns a handle that allows you to unsubscribe from changes.
+That handle'sdestroy()function should be called in order to clean up the effect when you no longer need it, otherwise the effect will keep running forever: